Always Overexpose Your Film: A Beginner's Guide

 One shot with flash, one without.
 Both portraits, but with different intentions.
 One pulls the environment in; the other keeps focus on the person, though you can still see the flowers and the design behind him.

-At f8, your depth of field is large enough that if you pre-set your focus distance, say three metres, anything from roughly two to five metres will be sharp.
+At f8, your depth of field is large enough that if you pre-set your focus distance, say three meters, anything from roughly two to five meters will be sharp.
 This is called zone focusing, and it is how many street and documentary photographers work.

 In practice, it means you can raise the camera and shoot without hunting for focus at all.
 You already know what will be sharp.
 That speed is not about reflexes.
 It is about removing a mechanical step so your attention stays on the scene, not the viewfinder.